 If the above operations are not successful then your doctor might recommend a procedure called ‘embolisation’.
 This involves passing small ‘guidewires’ along a blood vessel from your leg up into your nose.
 Radiology doctors perform this procedure and use various materials (such as fine mesh or glue) to ‘seal off’ blood vessels ‘from the inside’.
 This procedure is also quite complicated and your doctor will explain it in detail before recommending this treatment.

 Nosebleeds can affect all ages.
 In most cases the cause of the bleeding is unknown.
 Most bleeds are relatively minor and can be treated by your family doctor.
 Some patients with severe bleeding may need admission to hospital.
 If the bleeding does not stop, or if you are on medication such as warfarin, then you may need to be seen by an ear, nose and throat specialist.
 ENT doctors can often stop the bleeding by cauterising the blood vessels inside the nose.
 In some patients with very severe bleeding an operation may be required.
 Your doctor will be able to explain the treatment required for your nosebleed.

-by Stuart Robertson and Gerald McGarry
+Authors: Stuart Robertson and Gerald McGarry

 Disclaimer: The details in this section are for general information only.
 ENT UK can not assist in providing further information on the content below or booking appointments.
 Always check with your own doctor.